This page about melons for gout was last reviewed or updated on 18 September 2013.

 Bitter melon gets mentioned as a gout remedy, but usually that’s just a one word mention.
 No studies have said it lowers uric acid, which is de rigueur to control gout.
 However, it has been scientifically found to help against inflammation and insulin resistance.
 If insulin resistance is your cause of gout, it might help you.

-Melons for gout - references
+Melons for gout - database and article references

 (1) http://www. accumedico.com/purines